mfouad/awesome-egypt-opensource/README.md

 * [CSE knowledge exchange](https://www.facebook.com/groups/892792400815703) - A group where you can learn and share general info about trending cse topics, jobs, internships, and learning opportunities.
 * [Egyptian AI & Big Data Geeks](https://www.facebook.com/groups/1596832580575937) - A group for Egyptian engineers working in the area of big data, data science and AI to ask, share and discuss news, articles, vacancies and events in Egypt.
 * [Active Courses](https://discord.gg/y6vUhDDX) - This Discord server is dedicated to studying computer science subjects collectively, following a synchronized approach to mimic a college-like environment.
+* [Dotnet Egypt](https://web.facebook.com/groups/dotnetegypt) - A facebook group for C# and .Net developers to aggregate problems and post solutions
+* [Lean Startup Circle](https://web.facebook.com/groups/LeanStartupCircleEgypt) - Lean Startup is a methodology for developing businesses and products that aims to shorten product development cycles and rapidly discover if a proposed business model is viable, this facebook group is a community for developers, VCs and all people involved in startups to discuss the Lean Startup paradigm and share their knowledge.
+* [AWS Egypt Club](https://web.facebook.com/groups/aws.egypt.club) - A facebook group to discuss all things AWS and Networking/Cloud Computing.
+* [Automatest - Software Test Automation Hub](https://web.facebook.com/groups/Automatest) - A facebook group dedicated to Automated Software Testing
+* [Blockchain Egypt](https://web.facebook.com/groups/BlockchainEgypt) - Facebook group for Blockchain enthusiasts

 ## Competitive Programming and Problem Solving